Rosuav/StilleBot/Substitutions.md

 digits); using {uptime|hms|offline} will use the uptime if it exists, otherwise will use the string "offline".

+Spaces inside the substitution will be included if, and only if, the resulting value isn't blank.
+For example, if {param} is the word "hello", then { param} will be " hello", but if param were blank, { param} would be blank (with no space).

 TODO: Are there any others that don't come through that way?